eBay/restcommander/README.md

 * **Discover Outliers**: Discover misconfigured servers from thousands of servers with http APIs in no time.
 * **Remediation Automation**: If your config change requests are idempotent, Superman can easily ensure correct config by scheduled config pushes.

+###Current SLA
+* Measured from Commander running a single server
+* 1000 servers request and all responses obtained in 7 seconds
+* 10,000 servers request and all responses obtained in 48 seconds
+* 20,000 servers request and all responses obtained in 70 seconds

 ###[Run Instructions](http://www.restsuperman.com/get-started.html#a_zero_installation)